One Officer Has Been Indicted in Connection With Breonna Taylor's Death—but It's Not Enough

 Taylor was an award-winning EMT living in Louisville, Kentucky.
 After midnight on March 13th, Louisville police executed a “no-knock warrant,” crashed into Taylor’s apartment, and fatally shot her at least eight times.
 The reason?
 They were undergoing a drug investigation—at the wrong apartment.
-While recent protests and public action across the country have led to the arrests and charges of all four officers involved in George Floyd’s death (which is a start, but not an end to justice), the three officers involved in Taylor’s death are simply on administrative leave with no charges against them.
+While recent protests and public action across the country have led to the arrests and charges of all four officers involved in George Floyd’s death (which is a start, but not an end to justice), the three officers involved in Taylor’s death—Brett Hankison, Jonathan Mattingly, and Myles Cosgrove—have not been charged specifically for her death.

-Other action items include: signing the Change.org petition for justice for Taylor; donating to her family’s GoFundMe; emailing the Kentucky attorney general, mayor and governor; flooding social media with remembrances for Taylor using the hashtags #SayHerName and #BirthdayForBreonna; sending her family loving and supportive notes; donating to the Louisville Community Bail Fund to bail out protesters; and spreading the campaign all over social media.
-You can find out how to participate in all of these through the #BirthdayForBreonna site here.
+Some of the still relevant action items include: signing the Change.org petition for justice for Taylor; donating to her family’s GoFundMe; emailing the Kentucky attorney general, mayor and governor; and donating to the Louisville Community Bail Fund to bail out protesters.

 The efforts to remember and find justice for Taylor support the ongoing #SayHerName movement, which calls attention to the police violence against Black women, girls, and femmes.
 A report first-issued in 2015, “Say Her Name: Resisting Police Brutality Against Black Women,” had the same goal.